 We think that the most successful learning happens when parents and school, work together and we welcome your comments and suggestions.
 Throughout the year there will be coffee mornings, parents evenings and you are always welcome to call or email.

-Our homework is set through an app called Show My Homework and it is helpful for you to download the parent’s version and help your child with organisation.
+Our homework is set through an app called Class Charts and it is helpful for you to download the parent’s version and help your child with organisation.
 We all want to help our children, but it’s important that you teach them to be independent right from the beginning.
 You know your child best and so we want your help.

 In primary school, if I had a concern about my child’s needs I would speak to their teacher.
 But at secondary school they will have so many teachers who do I contact if I think my child is struggling?

 Your child’s Form Tutor is usually the first point of contact.
 I can always signpost you to the correct person or give you an email address.
 An email is always welcome as we are often teaching or out of the office during the school day.
 We will endeavour to get back to you within 24 hours.